Ba1Dan/AppFilm/README.md

 # General info
 The application was made as part of training at Android Academy Fundamentals.
 You can watch popular films, read information about them, watch actors.
+In this project I am using architecture MVVM

 # Screenshots
 <img src="https://user-images.githubusercontent.com/53014698/113436103-c153ed80-93ec-11eb-8d40-db2e0fbc8482.jpg" height="585" width="270" />